zenphantom/ml-git/docs/developer_info.md

     }
     ```

 The Google Drive Integration Tests are set to **not** run by default (as they require extra setup, as mentioned earlier).
-To include the integration tests for Google Drive store during an integration tests run, you should execute:
+To include the integration tests for Google Drive storage during an integration tests run, you should execute:

 ##### Using **Make**: